Coderdotnew/web_design/README.md

 ![1](https://github.com/Coderdotnew/web_design/blob/master/gifs/coder.gif)
 ---
-# Introduction to Web Apps with Ruby
+# Web Design with HTMl, CSS, and JavaScript
 - Each week you will meet with your instructor and a class of fellow soon-to-be software engineers to code the day away.
 - During each session, you will learn new syntax, rules, tips, tricks, and nuances about the topic we are currently reviewing.
 - The majority of the session is devoted to coding.